 Sadly, Acoustic Sessions 2 didn’t work… another sound engineer who was doing the sound for Dave Cousins and Toby Horton came in, ignored my demands about not changing GAIN settings on the desk, and blew a lot of the recording right off the tops of the meters… a massive mess of digital distortion.

 The rest of the set was OK, but then without a headliner recording it wasn’t really worth progressing.
-Sadly technology moved on, I sold the desk, and the hard disks were retained for future use but didn’t survive too well in storage and became corrupted… both sessions were lost and the CD’s of this set are now all that survive.
+Sadly technology moved on, I sold the desk, and the hard disks were retained for future use but didn’t survive too well in storage and became corrupted, although I still have them all for future recovery.
+The CD’s of this set are now all that survive.